vyadh/nutest/DETAILS.md

 ## How Does It Work?

 Nutest discovers tests by scanning matching files in the path, sourcing that code and collecting test annotations on methods via `scope commands`.
-The file patterns currently detected are only `test_*.nu` and `*_test.nu` for performance of the test discovery.
-The latter pattern is useful when you're using Nushell to test other things so the file is alphabetically ordered close to the files being tested.
+The file patterns detected are `test_*.nu`, `test-*.nu`, `*_test.nu` and `*-test.nu` to match the most common styles and file groupings.

 Each test file, which include multiple tests (a suite) is dispatched to run on a single Nu subshell.